 We recognise that some of our pupil premium children face challenges, and we are determined to overcome these challenges unlocking the potential of all children.
-These challenges include lower levels of oracy and language, reduced exposure to literacy, social and emotional needs and lower aspirations.
+These challenges include lower levels of oracy and language, reduced exposure to literacy, social and emotional needs, lower aspirations and lower attendance than non-pupil premium children.
 We know that many of our children do not have the same opportunities of their peers outside of school.
 Therefore, our key activities and spending reflect that as set out below, with the priority of ensuring that we provide children with the very best education through quality teaching, a knowledge rich and experiential curriculum and support for their social and emotional development.